ivankahl/foxit-word-to-pdf/README.md

-# foxit-word-to-pdf
+# Word to PDF Converter using Foxit PDF SDK

-Repository containing sample code demonstrating how you can convert a Word document to PDF in a Node.js and Express REST API.
+This repository contains sample code demonstrating how you can convert Word to PDF files using Node.js.